Rose Hips: Nutrients, Uses, and Interesting Facts

 Vitamin A Benefits

 Vitamin A supports healthy vision and the activity of the immune system.
 It's also necessary to produce and maintain healthy skin, teeth, mucous membranes, soft tissue, and bones.
 In the form of beta-carotene in food (but not in supplements), the vitamin may reduce the risk of some types of cancer.
-Beta-carotene is also an antioxidant.
+Like vitamin C, beta-carotene is an antioxidant.

 Other Nutrients in Rose Hips

 Rose hips are a good source of manganese and fibre.
 They also contain a significant amount of vitamins E and K, calcium, magnesium, potassium, and lycopene.

 Lycopene is a red pigment that is also found in tomatoes.
 Like beta-carotene, it belongs to the carotenoid family of chemicals.
 Lycopene may help to lower the risk of some types of cancer, especially prostate cancer, but experiments have shown mixed results.
 Some experiments have shown that lycopene does reduce the chance of developing cancer while others have shown that it has no effect on cancer risk.

 Rose Hips as Food

 A rose hip consists of a thick outer layer surrounding a cavity containing seeds.
 A hip should be cut open and the seeds removed before the fruit is eaten.
 The seeds taste bitter and can sometimes irritate the mouth and digestive tract.
 The fruit itself can often taste lovely, however.

 The hips of some roses taste better than others.
 Rosa rugosa reportedly has one of the best tasting fruits.
 The hips of this species are a rich red colour when they're ripe.
 The plant is native to East Asia, but it has been introduced to other areas and can be bought from plant nurseries.

 Cultivated roses have edible hips (as long as the roses haven't been treated with pesticides), but the greatest number of fruits can be found on wild roses.
 It's enjoyable to pick the fruits of a wild rose bush and eat them right away, as long as they aren't too sour.
 Generally, the riper the hips, the sweeter their taste.